 While in law school and continuing to the present day, Thomas has spoken at over one hundred conferences, both domestically and internationally.
 The speeches have covered a wide variety of issues such as institutional investor due diligence, the impact of federal legislation, SEC, FINRA and AIFM issues, and key points for onshore and offshore asset managers when seeking commitments from institutional investors and fiduciary responsibilities for pension plan trustees and staff.
 Over the past four decades, he has devoted considerable time conducting regular training sessions for his private fund and institutional investor clients especially in the areas of fiduciary responsibility, compliance and emerging industry trends.

-Thomas is also a guest lecturer at Harvard Law School.
+Since 2016 Thomas has been a Guest Lecturer at Harvard Law School.
 In 2020, he was asked to assume the position of Guest Lecturer in Residence, co-teaching the course entitled “Hedge Funds & Private Equity: Law and Policy”.
 He also speaks up to six times a year, most recently at the State Association of County Retirement Systems (California), California Association of Public Retirement Systems and conference industry conferences in Grand Cayman, Amsterdam, and Sao Paolo.
 Additionally, Thomas was recently selected to be a member of the editorial board for The Journal of Securities Operation and Custody (London-based Henry Stewart Publications LLP).

 Thomas has been ranked as a leading lawyer in The Legal 500 in the Investment Fund Formation and Management practice, where he is described as "the best of the best" and "smart, creative and forward-thinking."
 He has been Peer Review Rated as AV® Preeminent™, the highest performance rating in Martindale-Hubbell's peer review rating system.

 Thomas has provided pro bono advice to numerous civic groups and public employee organizations throughout his career.
 He provided advice regarding the creation of the Massachusetts Fallen Fire Fighter Memorial which was dedicated on September 11, 2007.
 He serves as the chair of the Pro Bono Committee for the Firm’s Boston office.